Naperville Medical Malpractice Lawyer

-Northwestern Medicine Central DuPage Hospital, known more commonly as Central DuPage, provides care throughout Winfield as well as to residents living in the north part of Naperville.
-Central DuPage Hospital is a state designated level two trauma center, pediatric critical care center and offers level three perinatal care.
+Northwestern Medicine Central DuPage Hospital, known more commonly as Central DuPage, provides care throughout Winfield and residents living in the north part of Naperville.
+Central DuPage Hospital is a state-designated level two trauma center and pediatric critical care center and offers level three perinatal care.

-About 12.5% of those treated for pneumonia, 12.5% of those treated for heart failure and 15.5% of heart attack patients died within thirty days of treatment.
-These rates resemble Central DuPage Hospital's readmission rates of 16.5%, 19.9% and 17.7%, respectively, which exhibits a close connection between readmission and mortality.
+About 12.5% of those treated for pneumonia, 12.5% for heart failure, and 15.5% of heart attack patients died within thirty days of treatment.
+These rates resemble Central DuPage Hospital's 16.5%, 19.9%, and 17.7%, respectively, which exhibits a close connection between readmission and mortality.

 500 Remington Boulevard